rbehzadan/geoip_updater/README.md

 # GeoIP Database Updater Script

-This guide provides instructions on how to automate the process of checking for new releases of GeoIP databases on GitHub, downloading them if they're not already present, and updating the local database files for use with the `geoip_updater.sh` script.
+This script, automates the process of checking for new releases of GeoIP databases on [GitHub](https://github.com/merkez/maxmind-databases), downloading them if they're not already present, and updating the local database files for use.

 ## Prerequisites